intelailabpage/intelailabpage.github.io/_pages/research.md

 Lastly, to advance the LLM inference efficiency, we have recently collaborated on a multi-institution project, namely project GEAR (generative inference via approximation and error recovery).
 To know more about the project please refer to the <a href="https://github.com/opengear-project/GEAR"> project page.

+Other research in this thread includes data-free quantization for privacy preserving fine-tuning, foundation model applications in RTL design, robsutness vulnerability of efficient model deplyment.

 ### Long-Form Video Representation Learning. ###
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/long-form-video.png){: style="width: 250px; float: left; margin: 0px 10px"}